Grace Colman

 Grace Mary Colman (30 April 1892 – 7 July 1971) was a British politician.
 She was Labour Member of Parliament (MP) for Tynemouth from 1945 to 1950.

 Early life and education

-Grace Colman's father was a member of the clergy at Worcester Cathedral, and Grace attended Newnham College.
+Grace Colman's father was a member of the clergy at Worcester Cathedral, and Grace attended Newnham College, Cambridge.
 She was a cousin of Academy Award winning actor Ronald Colman.

 Career

 Colman taught at Ruskin College and the University of London.
 She was an organiser for the Workers' Educational Association.
-Later she became a magistrate, before standing for the Tynemouth seat.
+Later she became a magistrate.
+She unsuccessfully stood as the Labour candidate in Hythe in 1929 and 1931 and Sheffield Hallam in 1935 before winning the Tynemouth seat in 1945.
+After her defeat she stood once more in Tynemouth in 1951, again losing to the Conservative candidate, Irene Ward.